navinreddy23/AirForce/README.md

   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)
-* SFML > 2.3, recommended = 2.5
+* SFML > 2.3, recommended = 2.5.1
   * Linux: Install these dependencies on Linux [Click here] (https://gist.github.com/NoobsArePeople2/8086528) It is not required o install SFML on Linux by default.
   * MacOS: [Click here for instruction] (https://giovanni.codes/sfml-2-5-1-setup-on-macos-with-clion/)

 ## Basic Build Instructions

-1. Clone this repo.
+Clone this repo. `git clone [repository link]`

+Navigate to SFML-2.5.1 directory:

+1. Make a build directory (if it does not exist) and step-in to it: `mkdir build && cd build`
+2. Compile: `cmake .. && make`
+3. Go back to the root of the project: `cd ../../`

+This will build the library files required for the game.

-2. Make a build directory in the top level directory: `mkdir build && cd build`
+1. Make a build directory (if it does not exist) in the top level directory and step-in: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
+2. Compile: `cmake .. && make`
-4. Run it: `./AirForce`.
+3. Run it: `./AirForce`.

+## Special Instruction for MacOS

+Execution fails on MacOS due to the app being unverified [Visit link to resolve](https://github.com/hashicorp/terraform/issues/23033)